 Residency Requirement & Housing Eligibility

 The University of Chicago has a six quarter residency requirement – all traditional first-year students (have never attended college previously) are required to live on campus during the first six quarters of enrollment.
-Students transferring from other colleges or universities are welcome to live on-campus, but are not subject to the College’s residency requirement.
+Students transferring from other colleges or universities are required to live on campus for their first three quarters of enrollment.
 Summer quarters do not count towards the fulfillment of this residency requirement, however quarters spent in study abroad programs do count towards the fulfillment of this requirement.

 Housing & Residence Life does not offer on-campus housing for graduate/advanced degree-seeking students or married/family housing.

 The new student housing application generally opens within the myHousing portal in early May, closing at the end of June.
 Each student has the opportunity to provide responses to several lifestyle and living preferences within the application.

 Incoming new students are randomly assigned to a residence hall and House.
 All of our halls and Houses are unique and engaging and we have found that most students quickly make connections in whatever residence hall and House they have been assigned.
 After each incoming student's residence hall and House has been determined, our housing assignments team reviews each student's responses to lifestyle and living preferences and uses those responses for room/suite mate matching.
 Not all new students will have room/suite mate(s), as on average between 25-30% of new students are assigned to single occupancy rooms.
 We strongly believe that that all students benefit positively from living with students of diverse backgrounds and to that end, new students are not permitted to request specific room and/or suite mates.
 While each student's lifestyle and living preferences are reviewed and considered during the assignment process, students should not expect exact matches to all their preferences.